MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

    msg.updatePaths( self.o, new_dir, new_file )

-to update all necessary fields in the message properly.
+to update all necessary fields in the notification message properly.
 It will update 'new_baseURL', 'new_relPath', 'new_subtopic' for use when posting.

-The try/except part of the routine deals with the case that, should a file arrive with a name from which a topic tree cannot be built, then an exception may occur, and the message is added to the failed worklist, and will not be processed by later plugins.
+The try/except part of the routine deals with the case that, should a file arrive with a name from which a topic tree cannot be built, then an exception may occur, and the notification message is added to the failed worklist, and will not be processed by later plugins.

 Other Examples